JianJiaT/tp/docs/DeveloperGuide.md

 | v2.0 | student | log expenses based on their categories | manage my spending habits within each category |\
 | v2.0 | university committee member | classify expenses in groups of events | check expenses of events organized |\

+<div style="page-break-after: always;"></div>
 ## Non-Functional Requirements

 1. **OS requirements**: The application should be able to run on any mainstream OS with Java 11 installed
-2. **Performance**: The application should be able to handle user input without significant lag
+2. **Performance**: The application should be able to handle any user input and provide feedback within 2 seconds
-3. **Reliability**: The application should be able to handle user input without crashing
+3. **Reliability**: The application should be able to handle illegal user input without crashing, and provide feedback to the user
 4. **Usability**: The application should be easy to use for users familiar with CLI applications, instructions should be clear, and what the application carried out based on user input should be clear to the user
+5. **Volatility**: Since the application data is stored in txt files, there is a risk of users accidentally modifying the data.
+The application should be able to handle corrupted data files and provide feedback to the user
+6. **Persistence**: As users can terminate the application quickly via terminal commands at any time, the application should be able to save the data to the files before termination
+7. **Scalability**: The application should be able to handle up to 10000 expenses and events without crashing
+8. **Security**: The application should not request any personal information from the user, and the data should be stored locally in the user's device
+9. **Stability**: The application should be able to reject illegal user input such as invalid dates and negative amounts, and provide feedback to the user

 ## Glossary